On This Page

 Why Visit San José?

-San José serves as Costa Rica's functional capital where most travelers spend minimal time before escaping to the country's true attractions—Arenal Volcano's lava flows, Monteverde Cloud Forest's zip-lines, Manuel Antonio's beaches and wildlife, Tortuguero's sea turtles, or Guanacaste's Pacific surf breaks—yet the city (pop.
-2.2 million metro) offers pleasant stopover with Pre-Columbian Gold Museum (10,000+ golden artifacts, $15), Teatro Nacional's ornate 19th-century interior (coffee-funded opera house rivaling European theaters, $10 tours), and Mercado Central's chaotic food stalls serving casado (typical lunch plate with rice, beans, plantains, salad, and meat for $4–$6).
+San José serves as Costa Rica's functional capital where most travelers spend minimal time before escaping to the country's true attractions—Arenal Volcano's lava fields and hot springs, Monteverde Cloud Forest's zip-lines, Manuel Antonio's beaches and wildlife, Tortuguero's sea turtles, or Guanacaste's Pacific surf breaks—yet the city (pop.
+2.2 million metro) offers pleasant stopover with Pre-Columbian Gold Museum (~1,586 gold objects and ~3,567 pre-Columbian artifacts total, $18 / CRC 8,399), Teatro Nacional's ornate 19th-century interior (coffee-funded opera house rivaling European theaters, $10 / CRC 4,815 tours), and Mercado Central's chaotic food stalls serving casado (typical lunch plate with rice, beans, plantains, salad, and meat for $4.06–$6.07 / CRC 1,932–CRC 2,884).
 Costa Rica's 'Switzerland of Central America' reputation stems from abolished military (1949), stable democracy, educated population, and emphasis on eco-tourism pioneering sustainable travel before it was trendy.

 Wildlife spotting excels: sloths, toucans, scarlet macaws, poison dart frogs, monkeys (howler, spider, capuchin), sea turtles nesting—guide-led tours dramatically improve sightings.
 Activities range from zip-lining through canopy to white-water rafting (Pacuare River), surfing both coasts, snorkeling, and simply relaxing in rainforest lodges where howler monkey alarms replace clock radios.
 The country packs incredible biodiversity into 51,000 km² (smaller than West Virginia)—6% of world's biodiversity in 0.03% of land surface, with 25% protected as national parks and reserves.

-With no visa required for most nationalities (90 days), stable country status, and 'Switzerland' safety reputation, San José serves as gateway to one of world's premier eco-tourism destinations where rainforest adventures and beach relaxation merge under the pura vida philosophy.
+With visa-free entry for many nationalities (up to 180 days depending on nationality and immigration officer decision), stable country status, and 'Switzerland' safety reputation, San José serves as gateway to one of world's premier eco-tourism destinations where rainforest adventures and beach relaxation merge under the pura vida philosophy.

 What to Do